-It was in 1991 when now chairman and founder of The Shalom Foundation, Steve Moore, traveled to Guatemala on a mission trip with his church.
+It was in the late 1990s when now chairman and founder of The Shalom Foundation, Steve Moore, traveled to Guatemala on a mission trip with his church.
 So profoundly touched and moved by the people he met on his journey, Steve returned home transformed and realized a new purpose for his life.
 God had opened his heart to Guatemala.

 Things simply snowballed from there as the organization grew and The Shalom Foundation’s goodwill spread wider and wider.